vm-wylbur/ntt/docs/medium-columns-guide.md

 **Valid Values:**
 - `'ok'` - 100% rescued, fully mountable (DEFAULT)
-- `'incomplete'` - 95-99% rescued, mountable but may have data gaps
+- `'incomplete'` - 90-99% rescued, mountable but may have data gaps
-- `'corrupt'` - 50-95% rescued, mountable but significant data loss expected
+- `'corrupt'` - 20-89% rescued, mountable but significant data loss expected
-- `'failed'` - <50% rescued, unmountable or unusable
+- `'failed'` - <20% rescued, refused to mount (too degraded)

 **Set By:**
 - Orchestrator after ddrescue completes (parses mapfile for rescue percentage)
 - ntt-copy-workers script (sets to 'ok' for compatibility)

 **Read By:**
-- Copier before mounting (refuses to mount if != 'ok')
+- Copier before mounting (refuses to mount only if == 'failed', allows 'ok'/'incomplete'/'corrupt')
 - Dashboard for filtering (`WHERE health = 'ok'`)
 - Reports for imaging success metrics